kailash-manasarovar/statement/docs/timeline/early-years/interim.md

 - I live in Belfast and I have a lot of work, even during Covid.
 - I work to distract myself.
 I work three jobs sometimes.
 - I don't like Belfast.
-I find it very harsh.
+I find it a very harsh environment.
-- I start volunteering with Childline and find out about trans ideology with regards to children.
-I am horrified.
+- I start volunteering with Childline and find out about trans ideology with regards to the sterilization and mutilation of children.
+I am utterly horrified!
-- I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore if I didn't want to.
+- I realize that if I had been born 30 years later, I would have sought comfort in the trans belief that I didn't have to be female anymore and that life would be easier.
-- I tentatively join Twitter at one point to keep abreast of what's going on but I get scared and delete my account.
+- I tentatively join Twitter at one point to keep abreast of what's going on, but I get scared and delete my account.

 ## End of December 2020